cookiesncream716/helloWorld2/README.md

 }
 ```

-* Put an EventEmitter on the button so when it is clicked the greeting will appear.
-The code for what happens when the button is clicked will go inside the callback function.
+5. Attach a click [event listener](https://github.com/Tixit/Gem.js#event-instance-properties-and-methods) on the button.

 ```
-button.on('click', function(){
+button.on('click', function(){ })
-	code
-})
 ```

-* To make things a little more interesting, have the greeting “Hello World” change to a different greeting each time the button is clicked.
+6. To make things a little more interesting, have the greeting “Hello World” change to a different greeting each time the button is clicked.
 To do this, make a function that will update the text.
 It will go outside of the build method.

 ```
 this.updateText = function(){}
 ```

-* Before writing the code inside the function, create a variable to iterate through the greetings.
+7. Before writing the code inside the updateText function, create a variable to iterate through the greetings.
 Create it inside the build method but make it an instance variable so it is accessible outside of the build method.

 ```
 this.index = 0
 ```

-* Create an array of greetings and have greeting’s text change when the button is clicked.
-To do this, the var greeting will need to become an instance variable.
+8. Create an array of greetings and have greeting’s text change when the button is clicked.
+To do this, the greeting variable will need to become an instance variable.
 This is done by changing var greeting to this.greeting.
 Don’t forget to change greeting to this.greeting everywhere in the code.
 The visible property of this.greeting will also need to be changed to true.

 ```
 this.updateText = function(){